-- A large quantity of fuel is required to attain the constant temperature for the reaction to take place in the industry.
+- A large quantity of fuel is required to attain a constant temperature for the reaction to take place in the industry.

-- Living organisms having their fixed internal body temperature need to maintain it during summer and winter by different adaptations.
+- Living organisms having their fixed internal body temperature need to maintain it during summer and winter through different adaptations.

 Comparison Chart between Heat and Temperature

 |Definition||Heat is defined as a form of energy that can be transferred from one body to another due to temperature differences.||Temperature is defined as the measure of the hotness and coldness of the body measured by using different scales.|

 |Unit||The unit of heat is Joules.||The unit of temperature is Kelvin, Celsius, and Fahrenheit.|